LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Results and Discussion

 \egroup

 \bgroup \arraystretch{1.5}

 \egroup

-Except for the prior $\Nreh>0$ we have not imposed any other of the priors discussed in Sec.~\ref{Sec:CurrentKnowledge} in order to produce Figs. \ref{fig:triangle_MHI}, \ref{fig:triangle_RGI} and \ref{fig:triangle_alphaT}.
-These figures therefore mainly reflect the experiments' pure sensitivity towards ${\rm log}_{10}(y)$ and $M$.
-We also added enlarged figures for the 1-d posterior distribution of ${\rm log}_{10}(y)$ in Figs. \ref{cp_MHI}, \ref{cp_RGI} and \ref{cp_alphaT}, along with the different priors discussed in Sec.~\ref{Sec:CurrentKnowledge}.
+We have imposed flat priors as outlined in Sec.~\ref{Sec:CurrentKnowledge} in order to produce Figs. \ref{fig:triangle_MHI}, \ref{fig:triangle_RGI} and \ref{fig:triangle_alphaT}.
+These figures therefore mainly reflect the experiments' pure foreground-free sensitivity towards $x$ and $M$.
+We also added enlarged figures for the 1-d posterior distribution of $x$ in Figs. \ref{cp_MHI}, \ref{cp_RGI} and \ref{cp_alphaT}.
 The top x-axis displays the reheating temperature $\Treh$.
 In general, $\Treh$ as well as the different prior conditions are all $M$ dependent.
 We however checked that -- given the very narrow allowed $M$ range -- this $M$ dependence is negligible and we can simply fix $M$ to its fiducial value in Tab.~\ref{tab:priors} in order to produce Figs. \ref{cp_MHI}, \ref{cp_RGI} and \ref{cp_alphaT}.
-In all cases the prior $N_k>50$ turns out to be more stringent than the $\Treh >10$ MeV prior.
-Tab.~\ref{tab:sensitivities_litebird} displays $1\sigma$ sensitivities for ${\rm log}_{10}(y)$, $M$ and $\Treh$ \emph{after the $N_k>50$ prior has been imposed.} They show that both CMB-S4 and LiteBIRD have the capacity to simultaneously measure the scale of inflation $M$ and the reheating temperature $\Treh$ within class of potentials characterised by a choice of $\alpha$.
+Tab.~\ref{tab:sensitivities_litebird} displays 1 $\sigma$ foreground-free sensitivities for $x$, $M$ and $\Treh$.
+They show that both CMB-S4 and LiteBIRD have the capacity to simultaneously measure the scale of inflation $M$ and the reheating temperature $\Treh$ within class of potentials characterised by a choice of $\alpha$.
 For the parameters chosen here the order of magnitude of the inflaton coupling can also be measured in the MHI and RGI models, as the peaks of the posteriors fall into the white regions in Figs.~\ref{cp_MHI} and \ref{cp_RGI}.
-In the $\alpha$-T model condition \eqref{YippieYaYaySchweinebacke} is violated for the fiducial value of the inflaton coupling $\bar{y}$ that we picked in order to bring the predictions for $n_s$ and $r$ into a regime that is allowed by current observations.
-Hence, the values for $\g$ given in tables~ \ref{tab:sensitivities_litebird} and \ref{tab:sensitivities_cmbs4} for the $\alpha$-T model cannot be interpreted as measurements of an actual microphysical parameter, but should rather be seen as proxies for $\Treh$.
+In the $\alpha$-T model condition \eqref{YippieYaYaySchweinebacke} is violated for the fiducial value of the inflaton coupling $\bar{x}$ that we picked in order to bring the predictions for $n_s$ and $r$ into a regime that is allowed by current observations.
+Hence, the values for $\g$ given in tables~ \ref{tab:sensitivities_litebird} and \ref{tab:sensitivities_cmbs4} for the $\alpha$-T model cannot be interpreted as measurements of an actual microphysical parameter, but should rather be seen as proxies for $\Treh$.\footnote{ The discs in Fig.~\ref{alpha T R d} indicate that there are parameter choices in $\alpha$-T models for which \eqref{UBoot} can be fulfilled while keeping $r$ large enough to enable a measurement of $x$ with LiteBIRD or CMB-S4 and staying within the $2\sigma$ region preferred by current constraints.
+However, since the most popular particle physics of the potential \eqref{alpha V} feature multifield effects that trigger resonant particle production anyway, we decided to choose a fiducial value $\bar{x}$ that leads to $n_s$ and $r$ inside the current $1\sigma$ region.}